Cold War History

 Posted: (2 days ago) cold war The cold war rivalry between the United States and the Soviet Union lasted for decades and resulted in anti-communist suspicions and international incidents that led the two superpowers to...

 Cold War - Wikipedia

-Posted: (1 days ago) The cold war was a period of geopolitical tension between the Soviet Union and the United States and their respective allies, the Eastern Bloc and the Western Bloc, after World War II.The period is generally considered to span the 1947 Truman Doctrine to the 1991 dissolution of the Soviet Union.The term "cold" is used because there was no large-scale fighting directly between the two ...
+Posted: (1 days ago) The cold war was a period of geopolitical tension between the Soviet Union and the United States and their respective allies, the Eastern Bloc and the Western Bloc, after World War II.
+Historians do not fully agree on the dates, but the period is generally considered to span the 1947 Truman Doctrine to the 1991 dissolution of the Soviet Union.

 The Cold War Erupts [ushistory.org]